alvinchoong/go-multi-tenant-server/README.md

 # Multi-Tenant Go Server Example

-This project provides an example of a Go multi-tenant server setup with subdomain routing, demonstrating how to isolate tenant data using PostgreSQL Row-Level Security (RLS).
+This project demonstrates a Go multi-tenant server setup using subdomain routing and PostgreSQL Row-Level Security (RLS) to ensure data isolation among tenants.

 ## Getting Started

-Follow these steps to clone the repository, install dependencies, and run the server:
+To get the server running locally:

 1. **Clone the repository**: